diacode/diacode-website/source/blog/2016-01-19-trello-clone-with-phoenix-and-react-pt-5.html.markdown

 ### Already signed users
-The reason for also returning the user's **JSON** representation while signing into the application is that we might need it for multiple reasons like, for instance, showing his name in the application's header.
+The reason for also returning the user's **JSON** representation while signing into the application is that we might need it for multiple purposes like, for instance, showing his name in the application's header.
 This is fulfilled with what we've done so far.
 But what if the user refreshes the browser once in the root route view?
 Simple, our application state managed by **Redux** would be reseted and